Sustainable Food Practices

 As you continue to become acquainted with gardening, you’ll be able to plant, harvest and eat home-grown food for years to come.
 At-home gardening is sustainable because the food doesn’t have to travel very far to get to your plate, limiting fossil fuels.

 Not everyone has a green thumb, and that’s okay!
 If growing your own food isn’t working for you, you can instead purchase locally-grown food and other products.
 When you shop locally, you’re giving back to your community.
 However, you should be aware that not all things you buy locally were locally or sustainably produced.

-For example, if you go to a farmer’s market, ask the farmer how the food was grown.
+For example, if you go to a farmers market, ask the farmer how the food was grown.
 Just because it’s local doesn’t mean it wasn’t industrially produced.
 If the food is sustainably grown, great!
-You can continue to build a relationship with the grower, knowing how the food was grown, when it was harvested, and you can even ask for tips on how to prepare it.
+You can continue to build a relationship with the grower, learning how the food was grown and when it was harvested.
+You can also ask for tips on how to prepare it.